dovahcrow/Mutant/README.md

 *   **Key-Value Storage:** Offers a clean, asynchronous key-value interface (`get`, `put`, `rm`).
 *   **Public/Private Uploads:** Store data publicly to share with others (no encryption) or store privately (encrypted with your private key).
 *   **Resumable Uploads:** Automatic resume of interrupted uploads; pick up right where you left off.
-*   **Configurable Upload Size:** Split the data into smaller of bigger chunks to optimize the upload speed and storage costs (default is 2MiB).
+*   **Configurable Upload Size:** Split the data into smaller or bigger chunks to optimize the upload speed and storage costs (default is 2MiB).
 *   **Fetch History:** Keep track of the public data you've fetched to re-fetch it later.
 *   **Efficient Space Reuse:** Frees and reuses storage pads, minimizing storage costs.
 *   **Local Cache Index:** Fast local lookups and seamless remote synchronization.
 *   **Sync:** Synchronize your local index with the remote storage.
 *   **Recycling Bad Pads:** Automatically recycle bad pads to stay performant.
 *   **Health Check:** Perform a health check on keys and reupload pads that give an error.
+*   **Background Processing:** Run operations in the background with task management.
+*   **Daemon Architecture:** Persistent daemon process handles network connections and operations.
+*   **Task Management:** Monitor, query, and control background tasks.
 *   **Async-first Design:** Built on `tokio` for high-performance non-blocking operations.
 *   **Dual Interface:** Use as a Rust library (`mutant-lib`) or via the `mutant` CLI.